Phridge/C-uniform-syntax-for-pointers/README.md

 * a pointer to a character array
 * a pointer to a single char

 Anyone reading this code might guess from the name of the variable that this is a character array, but with unconventional types any variable names, things get hard to read quickly.
-Yeah, you could just write a comment to say what this type expresses... until you notice that functions have parameters.
+Yeah, you could just write a comment to say what this type expresses... but some people are too lazy to write a lot of documentation or are to lazy to read it.
 So how do you tell the reader of your code quickly and efficiently what exact types you're using?

 ## General idea